If you experience a failed withdrawal or a delayed withdrawal, you may need to provide additional documents to your bank to solve the issue.

 FIRC documents are often important for Deel contractors living in India, because service tax is not levied on certain services provided outside India.

-Banks use Non Objection Certification (NOC) documents to issue FIRC documents.
+Non Objection Certification (NOC) documents are sometimes used by banks to issue FIRC documents.

 After contractors send documents to their receiving bank, the bank will generate an Inward Remittance (IRM) number in India’s Export Data Processing and Monitoring System.

-You can let us know you will need a FIRC document when adding your Bank Transfer Withdrawal Method on the Deel app.
+You must let us know you will need a NOC when adding your Bank Transfer Withdrawal Method on the Deel app.

-Deel will not cover any fees associated with acquiring a FIRC document for other payment service providers.
+Deel will not cover any fees associated with acquiring a FIRC for other payment service providers.

 If a contractor needs to personally request a FIRC, we may be able to provide some guidance based on our knowledge of how the payment was routed.